jhliu17/nntool/docs/documentation/utils.md

-# Utils
+# Extra Utils

+**Deprecation Warning**

-**Please note that the `utils` module has been deprecated.
-They are preserved here for backward compactiblity.
-Please use `nntool.experiment.utils` instead.**
+Please note that the `utils` module has been deprecated since version 1.3.0.
+It is preserved here for backward compatibility.
+Please use `nntool.experiment.utils` instead.

 ::: nntool.experiment.utils